 We are oriented; up and down are well-defined in the Library at any gallery.

 This also indicates that every hexagon has a hexagon above it and below it, which could be satisfied by an infinite tower, for example.
 But note that it is not necessary that there exist an interminable sequence of upper floors, but only that it is indistinguishable from that scenario with normal human vision.

 The distribution of the galleries is invariable.

 Since there is just one “universal distribution” of the Library, we take this to mean that the “local distribution” viewed from any single gallery is invariable with respect to its neighbors.
-Each gallery is locally identical in its gallerial relationships.
+Each gallery is locally identical in its gallerial relationships, up to rotation.